HassanElwany/task_management_API/README.md

-# task_management_API
+# Task Management API

-The Task Management API allows users to create, update, delete, and retrieve tasks.
+This is a Django-based Task Management API that allows users to manage tasks efficiently.

+## Features
+- User Authentication
+- Task Management (Create, Read, Update, Delete)
+- Mark tasks as complete/incomplete
+- Filters and sorting for tasks

+## Setup Instructions
+1. Clone the repository: